vjelic/aqlprofile/Readme.txt

 $ export CXX=/usr/bin/clang++
 $ export CC=/usr/bin/clang

-'mygen' make target to regenerate the headers from full set of gfxip headers
+'mygen' make target to regenerate the headers from full set of gfxip headers:
 $ make mygen

-To reset the generated headers
+To reset the generated headers:
 $ make mygenreset

 To run the test: